Wedge Island (Western Australia): Geography

 It lies within the Turquoise Coast islands nature reserve group, a chain of 40 islands spread over a distance of 150 km from north to south.

 Wedge can also be accessed in a 4WD vehicle, via the beach if the tide is out.
-The beach is very soft during summer and many vehicles become bogged or are swept into the water.
-There is no access at any time through the military range.
-Trespassers face large fines and possible loss of their vehicle if caught.
+Wedge is known for the fine white powder sand and turquoise coloured sea.
+The surf provides consistent wave sets for surfing.
+However the beach is very soft during summer and many vehicles become bogged or are swept into the water.
+Vehicles also have the environmental effect of compacting the sand.

+The Lancelin Defence Training Area is in the dunes south-east of Wedge.
+There is no access through the military range.
+Trespassers will face large fines and possible loss of their vehicle if caught.